ng-angular-stack/ng-query/apps/docs/insertions.md

 - **Do not use insertions to interact with other queries or mutations.** Insertions are designed to extend the current query or mutation only.
 - Use [insertFactory](insertions/insert-factory) to help you create custom insertions (see dedicated page).
+- To create custom insertion that handle generic types parameters, check how `insertPrefetchNextData` is build.

 ## Bundle Size Consideration